-As of March 31, 2018, the Company had purchase obligations of \$2.3 million for reagents and equipment.
+As of June 30, 2018, the Company had purchase obligations of \$2.3 million for reagents, payable within the next twelve months.

 Contingencies

 From time to time, the Company may be subject to legal proceedings and claims arising in the ordinary course of business.
 Management does not believe that the outcome of any of these matters will have a material effect on the Company's consolidated financial position, results of operations or cash flows.